shalmali86/Starter_kit/README.md

 ### Prerequisites

-1.Truffle Latest Version
+1. Truffle Latest Version
-2.Testrpc
+2. Testrpc
-3.Metamask
+3. Metamask
-4.Node js (We need this to install truffle and testrpc)
+4. Node js (We need this to install truffle and testrpc)

 ### Installation Steps
 **Case 1 : OS : Ubuntu 14.04 and 16.04**